 - Price Risk

 Liquidity risk arises from the inability of the Company and its subsidiaries to repay their debts or obligations upon the delivery date due to the lack of ability to convert assets into cash or to mobilize adequate funds or to mobilize funds at an acceptable cost.
 This could adversely affect the current and future earnings and capital of the Company and its subsidiaries.
-The liquidity risk management mechanism starts with the assessment of the cash flows and liquidity position over particular time horizons of the Company and its subsidiaries when the different levels of funds may be required to accommodate borrowings upon maturities, to reduce other types of liabilities, or to acquire of assets by using Liquidity Gap Analysis, various liquidity ratios, and “What If” scenarios to evaluate the sufficiency of the cash flow liquidity depending on customer behavior in extending contracts upon maturity and estimate the need of liquidity in various “What If” scenarios depending on the economic climate and extraordinary situations that may happen to the Company and its subsidiaries, and the financial institution system.
+The liquidity risk management mechanism starts with the assessment of the cash flows and liquidity position over particular time horizons of the Company and its subsidiaries when the different levels of funds may be required to accommodate borrowings upon maturities, to reduce other types of liabilities, or to acquire of assets by using Liquidity Gap Analysis, various liquidity ratios, and “What If” scenarios to evaluate the sufficiency of the cash flow liquidity depending on customer behavior in extending contracts upon maturity and estimate the need of liquidity in various “What If” scenarios.

-Meanwhile, the Company and its subsidiaries developed an emergency plan in the case of a liquidity problem and there will be a revision of the significant occurrences that affect working operations.
-In this regard, the Company and its subsidiaries have assigned ALCO in controlling and managing the liquidity risk every two weeks to monitor and manage risk.The Structure of the Company and Its Subsidiaries’ Funds, classified by Source of Fund and Maturity Date are as follows:
+Meanwhile, the Company and its subsidiaries develop an emergency plan in the case of a liquidity problem and there will be a revision of the significant occurrences that affect working operations.
+In this regard, the Company and its subsidiaries have assigned the Executive Committee in controlling and managing the liquidity risk to monitor and manage risk on a regular basis.The Structure of the Company and Its Subsidiaries’ Funds Classified by Source of Fund and Maturity Date are as follows:

 (Unit: Million Baht)